GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

 referenced.
 If a newer policy is published, only the one resource needs to be updated.

-If the policy's location is identified as `="./policies/doc.pdf"`, the OSCAL file and the doc.pdf file should be delivered together and packaged such that the folder containing the OSCAL file includes a sub-folder named `"policies"`, which contains the `"doc.pdf"` file.
+If the policy's location is identified as `./policies/doc.pdf`, the OSCAL file and the doc.pdf file should be delivered together and packaged such that the folder containing the OSCAL file includes a sub-folder named `policies`, which contains the `doc.pdf` file.

 When using attachments with relative paths, consider using a technology such as a ZIP archive to package and deliver attachments while